Brazil women's national football team: Futebol Feminino

 Brazil was Latin America's first country to legally recognize futebol feminino.
-As the first nation to popularize the women's game it was a hard sell for many Brazilian's caught up with traditional gender roles.
+As the first nation to popularize the women's game it was a hard sell for many Brazilians caught up with traditional gender roles.
 Up until the national team started participating on the international stage.
 After the debut of women's association football in the 1996 Summer Olympics in Atlanta the women's game skyrocketed in admiration.
 In order to capitalize off of the teams commencement and fourth-place finish the State of São Paulo created Paulistana.
 The Paulistana was a domestic competition meant to attract young up and coming players for the national team.
 However, the methodology of Paulistana linked itself to the process futbol feminization.
 The administrators and managers who ran the competition scalped white, beautiful, and non-masculine players.
 An attempt to beautify the women's sport for the largely male population of futbol consumers.
 The 1999 World Cup golden boot winner Sissi noticed the negative effects of beautification over athletics and left for overseas competition.
 The introduction of the Campeonato Brasileiro de Futebol Feminino in 2013 reinvigorated the domestic competition attracting the Brazilian stars of the national team back into the country.

 2017 controversy

-In 2017, the Brazilian Football Confederation's decision to fire head coach Emily Lima sparked protest among the team's players.
+In 2017, the Brazilian Football Confederation fired head coach Emily Lima, which sparked protest among the team's players.
 The dispute evolved into an argument for greater wages, and more respect and recognition for the country's female football players.
 As a result, players such as Cristiane, Rosana, and Francielle announced their retirement from international football, hoping that this decision might make a difference in the years to come.

+2027 FIFA Women's World Cup

+Brazil will hold the 2027 FIFA Women's World Cup, which will mark the first time the tournament is taking place in South America, it will also be the first time to be held in Latin America.
+Brazil automatically qualified as host.

 Team image

 Nicknames

-The Brazil women's national football team has been known or nicknamed as the "Seleção (The National Squad)", "As Canarinhas (The Female Canaries)" or "Verde-Amarela (Green-and-Yellow)".
+The Brazil women's national football team has been known or nicknamed as the "Seleção (The National Squad)", "As Canarinhas (The Female Canaries)","Verde-Amarela (Green-and-Yellow)" or "Mulheres deste solo"(Women of this soil).